anirbanbasu/ollama-downloader/README.md

 _Note that the natively compiled binary is unlikely to be significantly faster than the Python code that you can execute using `uv`_.
 After all, the bottleneck in most of the operations in Ollama downloader is more likely to be the network speed as opposed to code execution speed.

+## Installation on macOS and Linux using Homebrew

+Ollama downloader can be installed on macOS and Linux using Homebrew so that the installation of Python and the management of a virtual environment is all done by Homebrew leaving a single command `ollama-downloader` available on the command line interface.

+To do so, add the new tap by running: `brew tap anirbanbasu/tap`.
+Then, Ollama downloader can be installed using `brew install ollama-downloader`.

 ## Contributing

 Install [`pre-commit`](https://pre-commit.com/) for Git by using the `--all-groups` flag for `uv sync`.